 - multinational work environment with over 1100 colleagues from more than 50 nations

 - extensive options of vocational training (i. a. expert seminars, language courses or leadership seminars)

 - flexible working hours and various models to ensure the compatibility of family and career

 - excellent infrastructure, including a scientific in-house library as well as modern work spaces

-The promotion of equal rights is a matter of course for us.
 Severely disabled persons and those equaling severely disabled persons who are equally suitable for the position will be considered preferentially within the framework of legal requirements.

 Then we are looking forward to receiving your comprehensive application documents (cover letter, CV, certificates etc.) indicating the reference number 2021/KG 6.

 Application deadline: November 8th, 2021 .